message/iata/HR.md

 5. Passengers arriving from a country other than Brazil, Cyprus, India, Russian Fed., South Africa, Tanzania (only Zanzibar) or United Kingdom must have:
 - a negative COVID-19 PCR test taken at most 72 hours before arrival; or
 - a rapid antigen test taken at most 48 hours before arrival.
 The rapid antigen test must be listed on <a href="https://tinyurl.com/b57mretv">https://tinyurl.com/b57mretv</a> ; or
+- a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Moderna, Pfizer-BioNTech, Sinopharm or Sputnik V at most 270 days before arrival; or
-- a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days and at most 270 days before arrival.
-Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna, Pfizer-BioNTech, Sinopharm or Sputnik V; or
+- a COVID-19 vaccination certificate showing that they were fully vaccinated with Janssen at least 14 days and at most 270 days before arrival; or
 - a COVID-19 recovery certificate issued at most 180 days before arrival and a COVID-19 vaccination certificate showing that the passenger received the first dose of the vaccine not more than 270 days before arrival; or
 - a positive COVID-19 PCR or rapid antigen test result issued at least 11 days and at most 270 days before arrival; or
 - are subject to a COVID-19 PCR or rapid antigen test upon arrival and self-isolation for up to 10 days.